100 Things To Do in Chicago with Kids Before They Grow Up

 10. Get close to the glass at the Shedd Aquarium

-Some of our favorites there include the rare, glowing jellyfish known as Hairy Jellies, the seahorse dads that carry babies in their pouches, and the adorable sea otters.
+Some of our favorites there include the playful penguins, the seahorse dads that carry babies in their pouches, and the adorable sea otters.

 11. Glide along the ice skating ribbon at Maggie Daley Park